ReScience/ReScience-submission/article/article.md

 injection of $250\,\mathrm{pA}$ current into the soma (Fig.$\,$@fig:bm-neuron) results in an adapting firing pattern in pyramidal (PY) and non-adapting firing in fast-spiking (FS) neurons with average firing rates of $22$ and $76$ spikes/s, respectively.
-Distribution of the membrane leak conductance with 10\% (PY) and 2.5\% (FS) standard deviation around the mean value leads to a small fraction of pyramidal (but not fast-spiking) neurons showing pacemaking activity.
+Distribution of the membrane leak conductance with 10\% (PY) and 2.5\% (FS) standard deviation around the mean value leads to a small fraction of PY and a negligible fraction of FS neurons showing spontaneous activity.

 ![**Model response to 250 pA current injection for 500 ms into the soma of a pyramidal (PY) (A) and a fast-spiking (FS) (B) neuron.**